shentao/vue-multiselect/README.md

 # vue-multiselect

-## Documentation
+## Documentation for version 3

-> Documentation for v3.0.0 is the same as for v2.x as it is mostly backward compatible.
+Documentation for v3.0.0 is almost the same as for v2.x as it is mostly backward compatible.
+The differences between the two major versions are listed below:

+### Events
+`input` is now `update:modelValue`.
+This is so `v-model` works in Vue 3.

 Visit: [vue-multiselect.js.org](https://vue-multiselect.js.org/#sub-getting-started)